-- Check video and audio settings with a Zoom test call at https://zoom.us/test.
-Candidates are not required to have an independent Zoom account for the FSOA. - Do not spend the night prior to the FSOA studying; the extra factoids candidates might absorb will not make a difference.
-Visit a museum, go out to a movie, visit with friends-and get to bed at a decent hour (see "Be rested" above).
+- Be rested.
+Candidates who are tired cannot possibly be at their best-taking the FSOA can be a stressful experience, and candidates need to be engaged throughout each assessment component. - Do not spend the night prior to the FSOA studying; the extra factoids candidates might absorb will not make a difference.
+Visit a museum, go out to a movie, visit with friends-and get to bed at a decent hour.